cbourde/4483-project/README.md

 	- If you have healing potions, you can use them with the small and large heart buttons.
 	- After attacking, click the Enemy Turn button to see what the enemy does.
 	- If you kill the enemy, you get some money.
 If you die, you return to the main screen and lose half of your money.
+- If you want to give yourself extra money to test the upgrade shops, open the console in your browser's developer tools and enter `addMoney(x)` where x is the amount of money you want.
+- If you want to reset your progress, enter `clearStorage()` in the browser's console, or clear your cache/cookies for the site.
 ## Features
+- Two levels: Farm (easy), Dungeon (harder)
 - Upgradeable player stats - spend money to upgrade your strength, defense, dexterity, and max health
 	- Strength affects slash attack damage
 	- Dexterity affects stab attack damage, hit chance, and dodge chance